How Did Government Propaganda Develop?

 During the Napoleonic wars, Napoleon moved away from religious symbolism and propaganda to a more secular approach.
 Heroism and success in the battlefield was given as reason enough to promote success and his portrayal as a great leader.
 Sweeping paintings that show heroic conquests and portrayal created a personality cult around the leader.
 Napoleon famously used paintings from well known artists to portray himself as the secular savior of France, although interestingly sometimes this utilized religious symbolism or symbolism from the Roman period.

-- Why American states referred to as Red and Blue states?
+- Why are American states referred to as Red and Blue states?

 - How Did the Ur III Dynasty Impact Ancient Mesopotamian History?